 Of course, it’s not just about what’s in the bedroom.
 It’s possible that a problem with sleep is being caused by either a psychological or physical issue.
 Let’s look at physical issues first as they are easier to solve.

 You might find, for instance, that while you’re going to sleep at the right time and ticking off all the right boxes, with limited electronic devices in the room, there’s an issue with how restful you are.
 You may be tossing and turning all night every night, and if that’s the case, it doesn’t matter what time your head hits the pillow.
-If you feel exhausting after a long sleep when you wake up in the morning this is probably the issue.
+If you feel exhausted after a long sleep when you wake up in the morning, this is probably the issue.
 There is, however, a fix.

-You just need to add more potassium to your diet, and you can get this from bananas.
+You need to add more potassium to your diet, and you can get this from bananas.
 Rich in potassium, bananas regulate the body and the muscles, preventing you from spasming in bed all night.
-With a few more bananas in your diet, you might definitely notice a difference with how alive you feel through the day.
+With a few more bananas in your diet, you might definitely notice a difference in how alive you feel through the day.

-The other cause of a lack of sleep if certainly going to be stress.
+The other cause of a lack of sleep is certainly going to be stress.
 Stress can keep us up all through the day and the night.
 This is a psychological issue, haunting our minds and keeping our brains switched on when we want them to turn off.
-The easiest way to handle this is to write down whatever is making you feel stressed before you try and go to sleep.
+The easiest way to handle this is to write down whatever makes you feel stressed before you try and go to sleep.
 By writing it down, you are sending a message you are dealing with it, and you should then be able to switch off.

 We hope you find this advice helpful.
 Whether it’s you or your kid having trouble sleeping, there are solutions to issues like this and easy ways to ensure that you do get the night of sleep you need.